 People with coronavirus-like symptoms are not permitted to use public transportation to get to the place where they will be isolating.
 Symptomatic individuals will be assessed by a quarantine officer, who will make the necessary arrangements.

-Parking in our parking lots is free until further notice.
+Parking in our parking lots is free until September 24, 2020.

 If you had a parking reservation, you can cancel it and request a refund by following the link in your reservation confirmation email.

 In order to make travellers aware of the need to maintain physical distancing, YQB has implemented a poster campaign and plays audio reminders in the busiest areas of the terminal.

 Airlines and our government partners are responsible for enforcing physical distancing measures in the lines for their services.

 Visit the Advice for Travellers - Protecting Yourself and Others page to learn about the health measures we’re taking to protect airport passengers and employees.